|| Method of preparation

-- Make sure that you place the plant extract out of reach of children and house pets while leaving it overnight.
+- Make sure that you place the plant extract out of reach of children and house pets while leaving

 - Always test the plant extract formulation on a few infested plants first before going into large scale spraying.
 When adding soap as an emulsifier, use a potash-based one.